wez/wezterm/docs/config/lua/config/skip_close_confirmation_for_processes_named.md

 *Since: 20210814-124438-54e29167*:

-The default value for this setting now includes some windows shell processes:
+This option now also works on Windows, and the default value for this setting now includes some windows shell processes:

 ```
 return {